About Us

 MA in Social Work, University of Alaska Anchorage, 1997

 Alice Aluskak ReardenALICE ALUSKAK REARDEN from Napakiak, Alaska graduated with a BA in history from the University of Alaska Fairbanks in 2000.
-Since then, Alice has worked in collaboration with Ann Fienup-Riordan, Marie Meade, and the Calista Elders Council, where she has served as primary translator and oral historian for more than ten years.
+Since then, Alice has worked in collaboration with Ann Fienup-Riordan, Marie Meade, and the Calista Education and Culture, where she has served as primary translator and oral historian for more than twenty years.
 She is a fluent Yup'ik speaker committed to working with regional tradition bearers to gather, translate, and share their knowledge.

 Her first bilingual book relating to family values was Yupiit Qanruyutait/Yup'ik Words of Wisdom.
 In 2008 she received both the Museums Alaska Award for Excellence and the Bridge Builders Community Service Award in recognition of her outstanding and important work.